haathie/graphile-tools/README.md

 	```sh
 	sh scripts/bootstrap-dev.sh
 	```
 	Ensure you have `Docker`, `psql` installed.
-This will start a Postgres container, install `pgmb`, tools for managing LDS subscriptions, and the example `contacts` database.
+This will start a Postgres container, tools for managing subscriptions, and the example `contacts` database.
 3. Start the contacts example server:
 	```sh
 	npm run dev